This layered standard on top of FMI 3.0 defines how to exchange dynamic models in differential algebraic equation form.

 with dynamic variables \(x(t)\), algebraic variables \(y(t)\) and time \(t\).

-Note that \(x(t)\) is not necessarily the state variables, more on this in section 2.1.1.
+Note that \(x(t)\) is not necessarily the state variable, more on this in section 2.1.1.

 Semi-Explicit Index 1 / Hessenberg index 1 DAE